ShanshanRen/check_CUDA_warp_work/README.md

 use clock() to calculate the time used by each warp.

-clock() is the device function so that we can use it in the device funciton.
+clock() is the device function so that we can use it in the device function.